-Jonas’s artistic versatility shone throughout his tenure with the company, captivating audiences as both a corps de ballet and as a soloist in works by distinguished choreographers such as: Jiri Kylian, William Forsythe, Nicolo Fonte, Elo Jorma, Jacopo Godani, Marcia Haydee, Edward Clug, Christian Spuck, and Balanchine, to name a few.
+Jonas’s artistic versatility shone throughout his tenure with the company, captivating audiences as both a corps de ballet member and soloist.
+He brought to life the works of eminent choreographers like Jiri Kylian, William Forsythe, Nicolo Fonte, Elo Jorma, Jacopo Godani, Marcia Haydee, Edward Clug, Christian Spuck, and Balanchine, to name a few.

 Emerging early on as a creative talent, Jonas conceived several unique ballets, including “Living waters,” “Inner moment,” and “Unforeseen hope.”
 Notably, at the young age of 22, he was selected to participate in “Uncontainable,” a mixed program by the Royal Ballet of Flanders.
 His choreographic skills continued to evolve, bolstered by his participation in the third Choreographic LAB of Dance East in Ipswich in 2013.
 This resulted in Jonas winning a gold medal for his own dance piece and a silver medal for choreography at the Valentina Kozlova International Ballet Competition in 2015.